ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 mpiifort hello_world_mpi.f90 -o hello_world_mpi.exe
 ```

-This will produce an executable we can pass to Summit as a job.
+This will produce an executable we can pass to our prefered HPC system (e.g. Alpine or Blanca) as a job.
 In
 order to execute MPI compiled code, a special command must be used:

 ```shell